rqlite/rqlite.io/content/en/docs/install-rqlite/_index.md

 ### Windows
 You can download the Windows release on the [GitHub releases page](https://github.com/rqlite/rqlite/releases).
 Alternatively the latest top-of-tree build [is also available for download](https://ci.appveyor.com/api/projects/otoolep/rqlite/artifacts/rqlite-latest-win64.zip?branch=master) from AppVeyor.

-> Note that the build processes for both Homebrew and Windows are not completely controlled by the rqlite organization.
-You use those binaries at your own risk.

 ## What's included?

 An rqlite release includes two key binaries: